MICROFLUIDIC PACK FOR ARTIFICIAL CELL CREATION

 The recirculation bridge is suitable for recirculation using a pressure-driven flow controller.

-You may also perform recirculation with existing instruments, such as the MUX recirculation (Elveflow), or using active valves.
+You may also perform recirculation with existing instruments, such as a rotary valve or using active valves.

 Here is a comparison with the usually used active valves: